Omar Gaither

-Omar Thabiti Gaither (born March 18, 1984) is a former American football linebacker of the National Football League (NFL).
-He was drafted by the Philadelphia Eagles in the fifth round of the 2006 NFL Draft.
-He has played for the Philadelphia Eagles, Carolina Panthers, Houston Texans, and Oakland Raiders.
-He played college football at Tennessee.
+Omar Thabiti Gaither (born March 18, 1984) is an American former professional football player who was a linebacker in the National Football League (NFL).
+He played college football for the Tennessee Volunteers and was selected by the Philadelphia Eagles in the fifth round of the 2006 NFL draft.
+He was also a member of the Carolina Panthers, Houston Texans, Oakland Raiders, and Atlanta Falcons.

-Early years
+Early life

 Gaither played high school football at Myers Park High School.

 College career

-Gaither played college football at the University of Tennessee from 2002 to 2005.
+Gaither played college football at the University of Tennessee from 2002 until 2005.
 He was a two-year starter at Tennessee, Gaither recorded 210 tackles with 6 sacks and 23 tackles for a loss.
 As a senior, finished with 78 tackles, 4 sacks, 7.5 tackles for a loss, and 4 forced fumbles en route to his second straight Second-team All-SEC.
 Had a career-high 92 tackles, including 12.5 tackles for a loss as a junior when he took over the strongside (or "Sam") linebacker duties.

 Professional career

 Philadelphia Eagles

-Gaither was drafted in the fifth round of the 2006 NFL Draft by the Philadelphia Eagles.
+Gaither was selected in the fifth round of the 2006 NFL draft by the Philadelphia Eagles.
 Gaither received significant playing time later in the 2006 season due to the struggles and injury of starter Matt McCoy.
-Gaither got his first NFL start at weakside linebacker on December 4, 2006 on a Monday Night Football win against the Carolina Panthers.
+Gaither got his first NFL start at weakside linebacker on December 4, 2006, on a Monday Night Football win against the Carolina Panthers.
 He became the starter at weakside linebacker for the final 7 games (post and regular season) and finished with 58 tackles, 1 sack, and 1 interception.
 Ranked second on the team in special teams tackles (30) and 4th in special teams production points (185).

-Gaither was named the starter at middle linebacker in 2007 after the release of Jeremiah Trotter, and started all 16 games at middle linebacker and tallied team highs in tackles (170) and quarterback hurries (14).
+Gaither was named the starter at middle linebacker in 2007 after the release of Jeremiah Trotter, and started all 16 games at middle linebacker and tallied team highs in tackles (70) and quarterback hurries (14).
 He also ranked second on the team with 14 KDs, intercepting one pass, defending seven passes, and forcing one fumble.

 Prior to the start of 2008, Gaither was moved back to his true position of weakside linebacker to make move room for Stewart Bradley.
 Though not an indictment of Gaither's performance, Bradley took over the MLB spot largely in part to his phenomenal first start against the New Orleans Saints in week 16 of 2007 (a game in which Gaither played Weakside ("Will") Linebacker).
 Gaither was benched prior to the week 12 game at the Baltimore Ravens in favor of Akeem Jordan.

 After starting middle linebacker Bradley suffered a torn ACL which caused him to be placed on injured reserve in 2009, Gaither beat out second-year linebacker Joe Mays for the starting position.
 Four weeks into the season, however, the Eagles re-signed Trotter to replace Gaither on first- and second-down plays.
 Gaither suffered a Lisfranc sprain during a game against the Oakland Raiders and was placed on injured reserve on October 28, 2009.

 Gaither was re-signed to a one-year contract on March 31, 2010.